-When a child’s lip does not join together properly during embryotic development, surgical repair corrects the defect and improves the child’s appearance.
-Surgical repair also helps prevent future problems with breathing, speaking, and eating.
+When a child’s lip does not join together properly during embryotic development, surgical repair can correct the defect and improves the child’s appearance.
+Surgical repair can also help prevent future problems with breathing, speaking, and eating.
 Cleft lip and/or cleft palate occurs in approximately 1 out of every 700 births, and plastic surgeons at Shriners Hospital are here to provide expert care.

 Cleft Lip Repair

 Cleft Palate Repair